 Yanze Li [CV]

-I’m currently a Software Engineer in Coderrect Inc. where I’m the main developer of an LLVM-based static analyzer for concurrent programs.
-My previous research mainly focuses on static analysis, especially detecting concurrency bugs, but I’m generally interested in all PL related techniques.
+Before that, I worked as a Software Engineer in Coderrect Inc. where I was the main developer of an LLVM-based static analyzer for concurrent programs.
+My previous research focused on static analysis, especially detecting concurrency bugs.

 SIGPLAN-M (ACM SIGPLAN Long-term Mentoring Program), Operations Committee

 I was often asked how to pronounce my first name correctly.
 It contains 2 Chinese characters (“Yan(彦)” and “Ze(泽)”) and you can find its pronunciation in Mandarin here.
 Nevertheless, I’m happy with any reasonable pronunciation!

 I’m a huge fan of video games (although I don’t have enough time playing them since I started doing research).